baharmon/lectures/content/computational-ecology-2024/_index.md

 to generate planting designs
 and program the robot and extruder.
 With this process,
-planting patterns could be generated from procedural noise gradients, cellular automata, space filling curves,
+planting patterns can be generated from algorithms such as procedural noise gradients, cellular automata, space filling curves, or
-AI image generation,
+AI image generation.
-and other algorithms.
 {{< /note >}}

 ---